kwc90/easy_cheats_AHK/README.md

 # Easy Cheats (AHK v2)

-Tiny AutoHotkey v2 helper that fires in-game console commands with a quick gesture to EFPSE.
+Gross little AutoHotkey v2 helper that fires in-game console commands with a quick gesture to EFPSE.

 **Gesture:**
 1. hold **~** + **Alt**
 2. Tap a **hotkey** (like g for godmode)